-The seventh running of The Three Sisters Ultra Festival is once again a 24 hour, 12 hour, or 6 hour timed event that will be run on the trails in the beautiful Maryville College Woods.
-A few years ago we added in the 6 and 12 hour night options for both solo runners and teams -- run under the stars in the cool night air!
+The ninth running of The Three Sisters Ultra Festival is once again a 24 hour, 12 hour, or 6 hour timed event that will be run on the trails in the beautiful Maryville College Woods.
+A few years ago we added in the 6 and 12 hour night option -- run under the stars in the cool night air!
 There's an extra question for day vs. night on the 6 and 12 hour, so if you want to run at night, make sure and choose the night option.
 We want more people in the woods at night!

-New last year and we're bringing it back: Tennessee's Double Ultra Festival --- run BOTH the 2022 Three Sisters Ultra Festival 24 Hour and the Fort Frenzy Ultra Festival 24 Hour and both medals will be designed to lock together in a custom frame, creating a large custom medal. ***Be sure to register under the TN Double Ultra Festival buttons on both race events - we'll be giving out a special award for the woman and man who manage the most miles total for both events.
-(Thanks for that last idea Jason Dupont!)***
+Also a very popular option that we are bringing back: Tennessee's Double Ultra Festival --- run BOTH the 2024 Three Sisters Ultra Festival 24 Hour and the 2024 Fort Frenzy Ultra Festival 24 Hour and both medals will be designed to fit with a custom frame, creating a large custom award. ***Be sure to register for the 24 hour race on both race events.***

-The course is once again a 3.125 mile loop that will start and end at the McArthur Pavilion at the edge of the woods.
+Last year we had had to shorten the course, and everybody liked it -- this year the course will once again be a 2-mile loop that will start and end at the McArthur Pavilion at the edge of the woods.
 You'll be able to access aid (and enjoy the warm fireplace!) every loop, as well as have the opportunity to set up your own personal aid area underneath the pavilion or in the large yard around the pavilion.

 This your first ultra?
 We think this will be a great one: